-The financial statements comprising the Income and Expenditure Account, the Balance Sheet and the related notes constitute the individual financial statements of Óglaigh Náisiúnta na hÉireann for the financial year ended 31 December 2022.
+The financial statements comprising the Income and Expenditure Account, the Balance Sheet and the related notes constitute the individual financial statements of Óglaigh Náisiúnta na hÉireann for the financial year ended 31 December 2023.

 Óglaigh Náisiúnta na hÉireann is a company limited by guarantee (registered under Part 18 of the Companies Act 2014) incorporated and registered in the Republic of Ireland (CRO number 328824).
 Its CHY number is 13868.
 The Registered Office is Brú na Bhfiann, Smithfield Market, North King Street, Dublin 7.
 The principal place of activities of the company is the Republic of Ireland.
 The nature of the company's operations and its principal activities are set out in the Directors' Report.
+The charity is a public benefit entity.